BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

 The `BelongsTo` and `MorphOne` eager fields work in a similar way, so let's take the `BelongsTo` as an example.

 Let's assume each `Post` [belongsTo](https://laravel.com/docs/eloquent-relationships#one-to-many-inverse) a `User`.
-To return the post's owner, we will have it defined just like this:
+To return the post's owner, we will define it like this:

 ```php
 // PostRepository